ms182905/ForestArcher-Platform-Game/README.md

-# Simple platform game made in Python
+# ForestArcher platform game made in Python

 Project was made as a part of Functional Programing course at Military University of Technology in Warsaw